anywallsocket/Professional-Projects/README.md

 <t>including phase.py and volume.py for 3d plots

 Here below we see fixed 13 atom AuPd cluster trained on GAs and NNs to find adsorption sites for C2.
-The ideal sites end up forming a dodecahedron -- avoiding the inner 13 atom icosahedron.
+The ideal sites end up forming a dodecahedron -- avoiding the inner 13 atom icosahedron verticies.

 ![](dodec.gif)